Mentawai Islands Regency: Ecology

 The islands have been separated from Sumatra since the mid-Pleistocene period, which has allowed at least twenty endemic species to develop amongst its flora and fauna.
 This includes six endemic primates: the Kloss's gibbon (Hylobates klossii), Mentawai macaque (Macaca pagensis), Siberut macaque (Macaca siberu), Mentawai langur (Presbytis potenziani), Siberut langur (Presbytis siberu), and pig-tailed langur (Simias concolor).
 They are highly endangered due to logging, unsustainable hunting, and conversion of rainforest to palm oil plantations.
 Some areas of the Mentawai Islands rainforest ecoregion are protected, such as the Siberut National Park.
-Red junglefowl, the Asian palm civet and crab-eating macaque are also native.
+Red junglefowl, the Asian palm civet, and crab-eating macaque are also native.

 Seismic activity

 The Mentawai Islands lie above the Sunda megathrust, a seismically active zone responsible for many great earthquakes.
-This megathrust runs along the southwestern side of Sumatra island, forming the interface between the Eurasian Plate and Indo-Australian Plate.
+This megathrust runs along the southwestern side of Sumatra island, forming the interface between the Eurasian Plate and the Indo-Australian Plate.

 Earthquake and tsunami activity has been high since the 2004 Indian Ocean earthquake.
 In 1833, the region was hit with an earthquake, possibly similar in size to the 2004 Indian Ocean earthquake; another large earthquake struck in 1797.
 On October 25, 2010, an earthquake in southern Sumatra led to a deadly tsunami that devastated villages in South and North Pagai.
-On March 3, 2016, an earthquake of 7.8 magnitude occurred off the Indian Ocean, a few hundred kilometres from Mentawai islands, as a result of strike-slip faulting within the oceanic lithosphere of the Indo-Australia plate.
+On March 3, 2016, an earthquake of 7.8 magnitudes occurred off the Indian Ocean, a few hundred kilometres from Mentawai islands, as a result of strike-slip faulting within the oceanic lithosphere of the Indo-Australia plate.